 Thank you, as always, for your support of the Lantern.

-Eugene & Joann Bissell CHG Charitable Trust Nancy Hogan Dutton Stacy Maria Dutton William Flanagan Gregory Kleiber & Harriet Ravdin Lida Foundation William A. Loeb Donald W. Maloney Charles McMahon David Pierson & Barrie Trimingham Ellen Rosen Rogoff Anne Shuff & Mike Creech Jeanne Sigler & James Fratto Virginia Brown Martin Fund of The Philadelphia Foundation Debra Weiner Rebecca & Rhys Williams Ted & Stevie Wolf Wyncote Foundation
+Eugene & Joann Bissell CHG Charitable Trust Nancy Hogan Dutton Stacy Maria Dutton William Flanagan Gregory Kleiber & Harriet Ravdin The Lida Foundation William A. Loeb Donald W. Maloney Charles McMahon David Pierson & Barrie Trimingham Ellen Rosen Rogoff Anne Shuff Jeanne Sigler & James Fratto Virginia Brown Martin Fund of the Philadelphia Foundation Debra Weiner Rebecca & Rhys Williams Ted & Stevie Wolf Wyncote Foundation

 Lantern Theater Company is a 501(c)3 non-profit organization.
 Our Federal Tax ID number is 23-2798692.
 Donations to Lantern Theater Company are tax-deductible to the fullest extent allowed by law.
 The official registration and financial information of Lantern Theater Company may be obtained from the Pennsylvania Department of State by calling toll free, within Pennsylvania, 1-800-732-0999.
 Registration does not imply endorsement.